devyzr/RevisionDeCodigo/README.md

 ```

 #### Notes:
-Searching for words, filenames, regexes or regex presets is mutually exclusive.
+Searching for words, regexes or regex presets is mutually exclusive.
 We can include a regex preset instead of a regex.
+The (tested) exception is words and files, now you can search for words in files that match a search query.

 **'--print_lines'** is really useful combined with the **'>'** or **'>>'** windows operators, allowing us to either write a file with the command's output as the content or append the output to an existing file, respectively.